 People, objects, and work processes inside the cleanroom can emit contaminating microparticles.
 Ventilation technology eliminates these airborne substances.

-The level of purification depends on the sector and the standard of the clean room: on this basis, a ventilation technology with specific requirements is chosen.
-Ventilation may simply reduce the concentration of particles through the induction of clean air, or more complex processes may be required such as the extraction of air masses from the interior, to be replaced with clean air (as free of suspended particles as possible).
+The level of purification depends on the industry and the standard of the cleanroom: on this basis, a ventilation technology with specific requirements is chosen.
+Ventilation may simply reduce the concentration of particles through induction of clean air, or more complex processes such as extracting air masses from the interior and replacing them with clean air (as free of suspended particles as possible) may be required.

 - turbulent

-- laminar (orderly and uniform, not deviated by any obstacle and moving at a uniform speed).
+- laminar (ordered and uniform, suffering no deflections from any obstacle and moving at a uniform speed).

-Laminar airflows are preferred when it is necessary to keep the air as particle-free as possible: in fact, compared to turbulent airflows, they achieve almost 10 times more effective air decontamination.
+Laminar airflows are preferred when it is necessary to keep the air as particle-free as possible: in fact, compared with turbulent airflows, they manage to achieve almost 10 times more effective air decontamination.

-The industrial sector and the operations that take place inside the cleanroom determine very different rules regarding the tolerability of the presence of particles or pathogens.
-Clean rooms are therefore classified on the basis of strict cleanliness requirements, depending on use and sector.
+The industrial sector and the operations that are carried out inside the cleanroom determine very different rules regarding the tolerability of the presence of particles or pathogens.
+Cleanrooms therefore are classified on the basis of strict cleanliness requirements, depending on use and industry.

 For example, in the semiconductor or space technology sector, a clean room protected from chemicals and airborne microparticles that could ruin components is required.
-In contrast, in the food industry, a food cleanroom is required where the amount of microorganisms present is also kept as low as possible.
-Bacteria are also the enemy of cleanrooms in the biomed and pharma area.
+Conversely, in the food industry, a food cleanroom is required where the amount of microorganisms present is also kept as low as possible.
+Bacteria are also the enemies of cleanrooms in the biomed and pharma areas.

-The classification of clean rooms is regulated by specific norms from which international standards, valid in all countries, have been derived:
+The classification of clean rooms is regulated by specific norms from which international standards, valid in all states, have been obtained:

-- UNI EN ISO 14644-1: This standard is part of UNI EN ISO 14644.
-It regulates the production of clean rooms and associated controlled environments, based on air cleanliness classification.
+- UNI EN ISO 14644-1: This standard falls under UNI EN ISO 14644.
+It regulates the production of clean rooms and associated controlled environments based on air cleanliness classification.
 The cleanliness classes range from ISO 1 to ISO 9.
-Maximum particulate limits are set for each class.
-It also replaces the previous federal standard USA 209E.
+Maximum particulate matter ceilings are established for each class.
+It also replaces the previous US 209E federal standard.

-- VDI 2083: This is a technical guide issued by VDI, the German Association of Mechanical Engineers.
-It details guidelines for the design and installation of ventilation and air conditioning systems in buildings to meet the quality standard UNI EN ISO 14644.
+- VDI 2083: This is a technical guide edited by VDI, the German Association of Mechanical Engineers.
+It details guidelines for the design and installation of ventilation and air conditioning systems in buildings to meet the UNI EN ISO 14644 quality standard.

 6. What are the cleanroom classes according to EN ISO 14644?

-There are 9 cleanroom classes of the ISO standard.
-For each class, the following are measured
+There are 9 classes of clean rooms of the ISO standard.
+For each class, the following are measured:

 - particle size;

-ISO classes 1 to 3 are the so-called clean rooms: they are the most effective, suitable for highly controlled environments where a high degree of purity is required.
+ISO classes 1 to 3 are the so-called clean rooms: these are the most effective, suitable for achieving highly controlled environments where a high degree of purity is required.

 - The concentration of particles in these environments is so low that they do not pose a problem of contamination or damage to sensitive products.